Hi there! I am Hongjun Wu (In Chinese, 吴泓骏), a New York based technical artist. Thanks for stopping by!

-Producing Dazzle!
-The Juggling Clown
+Computer Animated Film: Dazzle! - The Juggling Clown

-One of the awesome accomplishment along the journey of production is the development of “Xwift” (Previously known as the “AnimKit”).
+One of the accomplishments along the journey of production is the development of “Xwift” (Previously known as the “AnimKit”).
 A set of tools for Maya that are developed by me to tackle the challenges we encountered when producing the film remotely due to the pandemic.

 Photo of me with colleagues mentioned above in the Reality Lab Incubator in 2019 by David Kessler.

-Teaching Assistantship for Machine Learning
+Teaching Assistant: Introduction to Machine Learning

 Hongjun is a devoted TA always willing to explain complex Machine Learning concepts in a simple and intuitive way and to support the students in their journey.
 He worked on par with the graduate TAs, and provided both his student and teaching assistant perspective on how to handle remote teaching.
 He created exemplary educational materials which can be used in future iterations of the course.
 It was pleasure to work with him!

 Dr. Valentina Staneva, Instructor for CSE416 Spring 2020.